Kaawasaaki/ebpf-packet-logger/README.md

  ## eBPF-Based Kernel Packet Logger

 A lightweight Linux kernel-level packet logging and threat detection tool using eBPF and Python.
-Developed as part of a college cybersecurity project to demonstrate low-level observability and anomaly detection via suspicious port activity.
+Developed as part of a small self-made project to demonstrate low-level observability and anomaly detection via suspicious port activity.

 ---